eevee/eev.ee/content/2016-09-18-the-curious-case-of-the-switch-statement.markdown

 ### 1972: C

 And then we had C and that's the end of the story.

-(I don't actually own a copy of TCPL, so for all I know, pre-ANSI C might've had a slightly different `switch` statement.
-Let me know if so!
-Perhaps ANSI C introduced the `break` overload?)
+I don't own a copy of The C Programming Language First Edition (gasp!), but several people have confirmed to me that even the original version of C had the modern `switch` statement, complete with the `break` overload.

 ## The modern switch statement

-As we've seen, the `switch` statement has had basically the same form for 49 years.
+As we've seen, the canonical `switch` statement has had basically the same form for 49 years.
 The special `case` labels are based on syntax derived directly from fixed-layout FORTRAN on punchcards in 1957, several months before my father was born.

 ```c
 switch (EXPR) {